ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 every act and plan, we will prevent the

-His views on the War and the Ab-white ma
+His views on the War and the Ab-white man
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_bird_ver02:data:sn84023963:00200295924:1869050701:0471/pct:4.232587,13.650055,72.488186,37.417853/!600,600/0/default.jpg"/>
 </td>